House probe overlooked most Trump-Russia contacts, report claims

 While many news organizations, including NBC, have documented the timeline and large volume of contacts between Trump officials and the Russians, the CAP report is particularly comprehensive, making some connections that have not been widely reported and taking an exhaustive view of how many Trump officials were aware of the regular interactions.

-And, the 12-page study claims, the committee failed to interview key witnesses involved in 60 percent of the cases.
+And the 12-page study claims that the committee failed to interview key witnesses involved in 60 percent of the cases.

-A spokeswoman for Texas Republican Rep. Mike Conaway, who presided over the investigation, said the committee could no longer call Manafort and Flynn after they were charged or pled guilty in the special counsel’s investigation.
+A spokeswoman for Rep. Mike Conaway, R-Texas, who presided over the investigation, said the committee could no longer call Manafort and Flynn after they were charged or pleaded guilty in the special counsel’s investigation.

-The House probe is shuttering as new information is coming to light about Cambridge Analytica, the data firm with ties to Trump’s campaign, that could weigh in a collusion investigation.
+The House probe is shutting down as new information is coming to light about Cambridge Analytica, the data firm with ties to Trump’s campaign, that could weigh in a collusion investigation.

-Alexander Nix, Cambridge Analytica’s CEO, was suspended this week after he was secretly recorded talking about deceptive methods employed by the company, including bribes, blackmail and misinformation campaigns.
+Alexander Nix, Cambridge Analytica’s CEO, was suspended this week after he was secretly recorded talking about deceptive methods employed by the company, including bribery, blackmail and misinformation campaigns.

 “The American people cannot rely solely on the investigative work of journalists,” Schiff said in a statement.

-Note: CORRECTION (March 22, 2018, 11:45 a.m.
-ET): A previous version of this article misspelled the last name of a Russian-Ukrainian political operative and former member of Russian intelligence.
-He is Konstantin Kilimnik, not Kiliminik.